Lesson 3 of6

 Background of Habakkuk

 Habakkuk’s questions about God’s interaction with the world center on internal community injustice and foreign invasion, but those two conditions could characterize several periods since the time of Amos.
 The book offers no dates and mentions no kings or other officials by name.
-Dating is therefore completely dependent on resonance with more datable biblical material.
+Dating is therefore completely dependent on resonance with more dateable biblical material.
 In his opening complaint to God (1:2-4), Habakkuk describes a slackness of the law and a lack of justice along with ensuing violence.
-That general portrait fits with the period between 609 B.C.E. (death of Josiah) and 587 B.C.E. (the Babylonian destruction of the temple and Jerusalem) as described in 2 Kings and reflected in Jeremiah.
+That general portrait fits with the period between 609 B.C.E. (death of Josiah) and 587 B.C.E. (the Babylonian destruction of the Temple and Jerusalem) as described in 2 Kings and reflected in Jeremiah.

 Compounding the difficulty of determining the historical point of composition is the lack of an addressed human audience.
 Habakkuk has a dialogue with God and reports his reaction to the interchange.
 The book does not report any preaching to a contemporary audience, unlike Amos, Hosea, Isaiah, and others.